MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-get-started.md

 <a name="share"></a>

-### Step 3: Sharing the service with others
+### (3) Share service with others

 When the web service is published, a Swagger-based JSON file is generated automatically to define the service.
 You can now collaborate and hand off this file to share the predictive web service with **other authenticated users of R Server**, such as:

    + **Other data scientists**, who can consume this service in R as long as they know the service name and version.
 They might want to further test the service before it is shared with a wider audience.
 Using the function `getServices` from `mrsdeploy` package in an authenticated R session, they can download the Swagger-based JSON file to the local file system.
+Using our example above, the Swagger file for the service name `mtService` and version `v1.0.0` is retrieved as follows:
      ```
      api <- getServices('mtService', ‘v1.0.0')
      ```